Influencing dynamics on social networks without knowledge of network microstructure: Results

 The Pokec social network dataset does not encode any ambient fields associated with the nodes.
 Consequently, we will impose an artificial ambient field to replicate what we might expect in a real system.
 Vaccine sentiment is known to covary with age in some countries \cite{de_figueiredo2016forecasted}.
 Motivated by this, we will consider an ambient field which varies linearly with age (see Supplementary Section \ref{Pokec_external_sim}) with gradient $g$.
-The system considered has numerous metastable states in the low temperature regime (See Supplementary Figure \ref{pokec_phase_diagram}).
-We will restrict our analysis to the most negative metastable state which can be obtained by initialising the fixed-point iteration and MC simulations at $(-1,-1,...,-1)$.
-In the analysis below we set $\beta=8 \beta_c$.
+Using Monte Carlo simulations and the mean-field approximation we found that this system has two metastable solutions for a range of $\beta$ and $g$ values (See Supplementary Figures \ref{pokec_phase_diagram} and \ref{Pokec_robustness}).
+The block-level mean-field approximation is able to identify these metastable solutions when supplied with the same initial conditions, however, under certain conditions we find that it possesses additional spurious metastable states (see Supplementary Figure \ref{pokec_phase_diagram}).
+The positive and negative metastable solutions were obtained by initialising the fixed-point iteration and MC simulations at $(1,1,...,1)$ and $(-1,-1,...,-1)$ respectively.
+We validated that the system arrives in, and then stays in, these metastable solutions for an appreciable number of timesteps given the initial conditions (See Supplementary Figure \ref{Pokec_robustness}).

+In this section we set $\beta=8 \beta_c$.
 This choice of $\beta$ corresponds to a `moderately' low temperature in which spins are broadly aligned with their blocks but still allows for the possibility for spins to flip due to being influenced or thermal fluctuations (See Supplementary Figure \ref{pokec_phase_diagram}).

-We derive low budget influence strategies by computing $\nabla_{\underline{h}} M^{MF}$ and $\nabla_{\underline{h}_B} M^{MF}$ (see Equations \ref{linear_eq_for_sus} and \ref{block_mf_sus_equation} in the Supplement).
-Normalising and multiplying by $H$ in each case allows us to obtain a control with budget $H$.
+It also corresponds to the regime in sub-figure \ref{marks_up_as_beta} where it possible to obtain a noticeable increase in magnetisation using knowledge of the full graph.

+The full and block-level mean-field based influence strategies are derived as described in Section \ref{pokec_deg_het} above.
 For the linear ambient field considered, the 22-28 age group has the lowest magnitude ambient field.
-We select this set of nodes to be $SV(\psi)$ when deriving the swing voter based influence strategy.
-The negative canceller influence strategy was computed from Equation \ref{NC_definition}.
+We select this set of nodes to be $\mathcal{H}(\psi)$ when deriving the hesitant targetting influence strategy.
 We generate a single instance of the survey-snapshot control for each value of $g$.
-We select $F_{\mathrm{samp}}=1$ in order to obtain an upper bound on the performance of the survey-snapshot control.
-The impact of using smaller sub-samples is explored in Supplementary Section \ref{snapshot_convergence}.
-For our simulations we have selected $H=2500$.
-This value of $H$ is sufficient to observe changes in magnetisation of a few percent but sufficiently small to align with the assumption of low field budget (see Section \ref{param_settings_intervention}).